7owh/GradleMCP/README.md

 I only simplified the setup process, pre-included Gradle and wrote some simple code on top of what already was there.

+This means that the repository's license is MIT and not Unlicense which I always choose.

 The original repository can be found at [Hippo/GradleMCP](https://github.com/Hippo/GradleMCP), MIT License.

 # 🔧 SETUP #